Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_3/dashboard/src/index.js
+- File: `task_3/dashboard/src/index.js`

-14. Combine store: Root reducer mandatory
+### 14. Combine store: Root reducer

 Since you have more than one reducer for your application, you will need to combine them into the store.

-Create a new file reducers/rootReducer.js, in this file, export a rootReducer:
+Create a new file `reducers/rootReducer.js`, in this file, export a `rootReducer`:

-the root should contain every reducer courses maps to courseReducer notifications maps to notificationReducer ui maps to uiReducer
+- the root should contain every reducer
+- `courses` maps to `courseReducer`
+- `notifications` maps to `notificationReducer`
+- `ui` maps to `uiReducer`

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_4/dashboard/src/reducers/rootReducer.js
+- File: `task_4/dashboard/src/reducers/rootReducer.js`

-15. Combine store: modify the application mandatory
+### 15. Combine store: modify the application

-In the index.js, create the store using the root reducer instead of only the ui reducer:
+In the `index.js`, create the store using the root reducer instead of only the ui reducer:

-Any component connected to the state will probably need to be updated since you added a nested level **Repo:**
+- Any component connected to the state will probably need to be updated since you added a nested level

+**Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_4/dashboard/src/index.js
+- File: `task_4/dashboard/src/index.js`

 ### 16. Combine store: write the tests